 The marathon will take place in Hargeisa, the capital city of Somaliland.
 Along with being a great opportunity to experience this self-declared Horn of Africa nation, participants will also be supporting the work of the Darlington Foundation, a British-based charity which promotes and supports the education of students in Somaliland; our aim is to encourage each entrant to raise US$1500, which enough to put one student through full-time university education.

 End Point: Hargeisa

 Runners will be asked to try and raise US$1500 for the Darlington Foundation.
 Enough to allow someone to complete a three-year degree course.
 If this is achieved, the entrance fee to the marathon will be waived.

 Difficulty – Only as hard as a marathon.

 Comfort – There is some level of comfort.
-The rooms have en-suite bathrooms and sometimes in the day there is hot water, not the entire day.
+The rooms have en-suite bathrooms and sometimes during the day there is hot water but not the entire day.

 Day 1 – Hargeisa

 Arrive in Hargeisa.
 Airport pickup and transfer to Hotel.
 If there is time then you will be taken on a short tour of the city.
 There are not many sights as such but the money changers with their mountains of notes and the shops with paintings of the products they sell on the walls make for good photos.
 Other places of interest include the War Memorial with its unusual monument of a crashed MiG fighter plane and the gold and khat markets.